 It is slightly disappointing that the main new item of the Fried Chicken Burger is already commonly available elsewhere, and there is nothing quite new or novel to it.

 (Photo credit: Nicholas Tan @stormscape)

 The Chick’n Shack burger contains crispy chicken breast, lettuce, pickles, and buttermilk herb mayo.

 It wasn’t particularly memorable as it was a usual chicken burger (tad on the salty side as well) and felt more worthwhile to spend the calories on the beef burgers which had a better differentiating factor.

 For recommendations, I would usually get either the SmokeShake or the Shack Stack which contains a combination of crispy-fried portobello mushroom, the signature juicy Angus beef patty, and slice of cheese.

 Having crispy mushroom and moist patty, while messy to eat, gives the overall bite a more layered contrast.

 For the Concretes ($7.50 for single, $9.50 for double) which are frozen custard blended with mix-ins, the new stuff to get are are the Eye of the Tiger and Open Sesame.

-As for the Singapore-exclusive shake, it is still that Pandan Shake featuring vanilla frozen custard ice cream blended with pandan, coconut, and topped with gula melaka crumble.
+The Singapore-exclusive shake is still that Pandan Shake featuring vanilla frozen custard ice cream blended with pandan, coconut, and topped with gula melaka crumble.

-Warning: This is rather on the sweet side, but drink if you haven’t had it before and curious to sample what the fuss is all about.
+Warning: This is on the very sweeeeeet side, but drink if you haven’t had it before and curious to sample what the fuss is all about.